Ventura Monge Domínguez: Return and death

 In February 1937 he returned to Jarama, where he had grown up, as his parents possessed lands very close to the district of Rivas.
 Ventura has been considered one of the most prestigious military officers of the Republic, and of the war as a whole.
 He was respected even by his nationalist opponents.

 Ventura Monge died in the front defending himself from the attacks of the Moroccan army corps at the beginning of the second part of the battle of Jarama, at the same time that battle Guadalajara continued.
 In the Pingarrón mountain, he attacked and received some counterattacks in March 1937 but a few days later he received a deadly attack from the Third Group of Indigenous Regular Forces (Ceuta), assisting them in the first line of combat many Moroccans leaving many badly wounded in the operation, most of the company sent by Captain Monge dying in the trenches was buried in the same place.

 In his family as the only male of military age, he could not attend his sister's liaison in 1937, she married the then captain of the assault corps, Santiago Cerezo which had the blood of House of Quiñones.

-He always enjoy the esteem and appreciation of his superiors.
-Among his superiors and direct commanders in the Battle of Jarama were Jose Miaja, Vicente Rojo, Ricardo Burillo, and Enrique Líster.
-There will be a pass to history to be part of the famous division C. Destined to the fight of recovery of the Pingarón mount and to the defense and plugging of the gaps caused by the lack of experience by the massacred international brigades.